A 3 minute read by Allie Blinder, Social Media Manager

 Though it probably comes as a shock to many outside the marketing realm (hi, Mom and Dad), running social media for a brand is hard.
 It takes a lot of forward thinking, mixes creativity with analytical skills and requires a person to wear about 10 different hats all at once.
-I often joke that my mind is always at least 3 months ahead of present day.
+I often joke that my mind is always at least 3 months ahead of the present day.
 Not because I’m an obsessive planner (okay, that’s a lie, I am), but mainly because I HAVE to be.
 For most people, they’re thinking Memorial Day, but as a social media manager, I’m over here thinking about a campaign in September and Memorial Day happened weeks ago.

-So, what happens when you’re thrown out from behind your computer screen with your pretty color coded calendar into live event coverage?
+So, what happens when you’re thrown out from behind your computer screen with your pretty color-coded calendar into live event coverage?
 It’s exhilarating and scary all at the same time.

 As a person who recently experienced this, I walked away with a few tips to keep in mind for future live coverage.

 Here we go!
 Halfway through Day 1 of NRA’s Annual Meetings in Atlanta, GA.

 There are a few essential tools that you need as a social media manager when you’re on the go.